microsoft/TemplateStudio/docs/features/identity.md

 }
 ```

-2. Bind the NavViewItems Visiblity to the IsAuthorized property
+#### 2. Bind the NavViewItems Visibility to the IsAuthorized property

 ShellPage.xaml